andry81/tacklelib/cmake_tests/README_EN.txt

 -------------------------------------------------------------------------------
 1. DESCRIPTION
 -------------------------------------------------------------------------------
-Cmake tests designed to test cmake modules from the tacklelib library.
+CMake tests designed to test `cmake` modules from the `tacklelib` library.

 WARNING:
   Use the SVN access to find out latest functionality and bug fixes.